This article will explain you the first steps required to use Cloud Backup. In addition, you will learn what backups you can create with Cloud Backup.

 Configure notification settings: Specify to which email address the email notifications about the status of your backups should be sent.
 You can also specify whether you want to be notified about successful backups, failed backups, or backups that complete with warnings.

 Open Backup Console: In the Backup Console, you can add Virtual Private Servers, VPS, Cloud Servers, Dedicated Servers, mobile devices, and virtualization hosts and applications that you want to protect.
 You can also create protection plans, manage your backups, and restore backups in this area.

 Cloud Backup gives you the option to store the backups of your devices in data centers in Europe or in the USA.
 For each backup destination, there is a separate backup console where you can manage the devices you want to back up, your protection plans and the backups you have already created.
 You can open these backup consoles from the Cloud Panel interface.

 Download Cyber Protection Agent: The Cyber Protection Agent is software that is required to create backups of your servers.
 This software must be installed on the servers to be backed up.
 The Cyber Protection Agent can be downloaded from the Backup Console.

-Customising Your Backup Package
+Customizing Your Backup Package

-Pay per Use: If you select this backup package, you only pay for the storage space used.
+Pay-per-use: If you select this backup package, you pay only for the storage space used.